 Location: Green Island, Antigua

 This morning after breakfast, the crew gathered in the cockpit to determine our class schedule for the next week.
-After that was finished the members that were going for the rescue diving certifications had their very first rescue dive theory class.
-After the class had finished we hustled to get the boat prepared for passage.
+After that was finished, the members that were going for the rescue diving certifications had their very first rescue dive theory class.
+After the class had finished, we hustled to get the boat prepared for passage.
 Our destination was only about 2 hours away at a location known as Green Island.
-We all enjoyed pulling off the dock in Antigua and the rougher seas made for an exciting time.
-During the passage Nick caught the largest Mahi of the trip.
+We all enjoyed pulling off the dock in Antigua, and the rougher seas made for an exciting time.
+During the passage, Nick caught the largest Mahi on the trip.
 It tried to escape, leaping across the deck, but Nick won.
-We continued to motor on, and I stayed at the helm as Tor and I used the navigation apps to help us steer through some small channels as we made our way to our anchorage.
-After we anchored we enjoyed showering in the ocean again, and the chefs cooked up a great meal for us, which included fresh Mahi, of course.
-Many people also participated in ‘crazy pants Monday’ as you can notice by the photos.
-We enjoyed dock time but it feels nice to be out, surrounded by water once again, and we are looking forward to a few days of rescue dive training and relaxing at anchor.
+We continued to motor on, and I stayed at the helm as Tor, and I used the navigation apps to help us steer through some small channels as we made our way to our anchorage.
+After we anchored, we enjoyed showering in the ocean again, and the chefs cooked up a great meal for us, which included fresh Mahi, of course.
+Many people also participated in ‘crazy pants Monday,’ as you can notice by the photos.
+We enjoyed dock time, but it feels nice to be out, surrounded by water once again, and we are looking forward to a few days of rescue dive training and relaxing at anchor.